Dynamic-Network/Token/README.md

 Contracts for the Dynamic Network Token.

 This repository contains the DNT fixed-point math contract and the ERC-20 contract governing the Dynamic Network Token.

+Copyright: The Dynamic Network Project.
+All Rights Reserved ©